Marge Simpson: Cultural influence

 The edition of October 1, 1990, of People included an interview with then-First Lady of the United States Barbara Bush.
 The article included the following passage: "She loves America's Funniest Home Videos but remains baffled after sampling The Simpsons.
 "It was the dumbest thing I had ever seen," she says, "but it's a family thing, and I guess it's clean."
 The writers decided to respond by privately sending a polite letter on September 28 to Bush where they posed as Marge Simpson.
 On October 9, Bush sent a reply: "Dear Marge, How kind of you to write.
 I'm glad you spoke your mind ...
 I foolishly didn't know you had one.
 I am looking at a picture of you ... depicted on a plastic cup ... with your blue hair filled with pink birds peeking out all over.
 Evidently, you and your charming family — Lisa, Homer, Bart and Maggie — are camping out.
 It's a nice family scene.
 Clearly you are setting a good example for the rest of the country.
 Please forgive a loose tongue."

 In 2002, opponents of the Seattle Monorail Project planned on showing the episode "Marge vs. the Monorail" at a protest event.
 Following complaints, 20th Century Fox sent a letter to the event organizers ordering that the episode not be shown due to copyright laws.
 In 2004, Marge appeared on Channel 4 in the United Kingdom for the Alternative Christmas message, which is annually broadcast at the same time that Queen Elizabeth II gives her Christmas message.

 On April 9, 2009, the United States Postal Service unveiled a series of five 44-cent stamps featuring Marge and the four other members of the Simpson family.
 They are the first characters from a television series to receive this recognition while the show is still in production.
 The stamps, designed by Matt Groening, were made available for purchase on May 7, 2009.

+Marge makes an appearance in the Fortnite x Simpsons mini season that was released in November 2025.
+She appears as a skin for players to purchase.